Jinxto/MamakProxies/README.md

 ---

-# Discord Bot Deployment Guide
+# Shopify automated proxy bot

 This guide will walk you through deploying your Discord bot, which uses the Shopify API to sell and generate residential proxies, to a Linux AWS server.